oikos-cash/oikos-docs-bsc/content/contracts/FeePool.md

 ### `_feesAndRewardsFromPeriod`

-Computes the fees (in sUSD) and rewards (in SNX) owed at the end of a recent fee period given an entry index and the percentage of total system debt owned.
+Computes the fees (in sUSD) and rewards (in OKS) owed at the end of a recent fee period given an entry index and the percentage of total system debt owned.

 - `period` is an index into the [`recentFeePeriods`](#recentfeeperiods) array, thus 0 corresponds with the current period.
 - `debtEntryIndex` should be an index into the debt ledger which was added before the close of the specified fee period.